xLxZY/ZeroTrust-Lab/README.md

 The most valuable lessons came from the problems that don't usually appear in tutorials:

 * Silent `rsyslog` failures with no diagnostic output
-* Vector VRL syntax constraints that weren't clearly documented
+* Vector VRL syntax constraints that werenot clearly documented
-* Suricata resetting its syslog destination after pfSense updates
+* Suricata resetting its syslog destination
 * Traefik's Docker provider silently dropping routes after restarts

 These issues required troubleshooting the actual system rather than following a predefined tutorial.